Skip to table of contents

 Graduate Medical Education verifications for Internship, Residency, and/or Fellowship completion can be verified through the Physician’s Specialty Department.

 Oklahoma State Regents for Higher Education regulations require that those institutions that reserve the final week of the semester as a testing period shall ensure that all classes meet during the testing period.
 Final examinations are given at the discretion of the instructor, or, in the case of multiple sections, the department in which the course is offered.
-The current schedule for final exams is listed on the Office of Admissions and Records website.
+The current schedule for final exams is listed on the OU Health Sciences Recruitment and Admissions website.

 When a final examination is given, the student must take the examination.
 If a final examination is given, no faculty member is authorized to depart from the published examination schedule for either a class or an individual without approval, as stated in the Faculty Handbook.
 Early final examinations are prohibited.
 Final Examination has been defined as follows: an examination that is comprehensive in nature or which accounts for a greater proportion of the final grade than an examination given during the semester.
 (President, 2-10-86) A student will not be expected to take more than two final examinations in one day.
 In cases where a student has three or more exams scheduled for the same day, instructors must offer make-up exams.
 The student’s number of exams will be brought down to two by the following procedure: